DSACMS/ospo-guide/content/outbound/archiving-repositories.md

 Using these issues, project teams can assess and discuss the results, and select repositories to archive.

-For more information on using this action for your organization’s software inventory, visit the [archival-identifier repository](https://github.com/DSACMS/archival-identifier).
+For more information on using this action for your organization’s software inventory, visit the [archival-identifier GitHub Actions Marketplace page](https://github.com/marketplace/actions/archival-identifier).

 ## Repository Archival Checklists